lilyhanhub/kickstarter-analysis/README.md

 #### 4. What are some other possbile tables and/or graphs that we could create?
 * We could create a pivot table and a bar graph to show if using spotlight would help with the outcome of the campaigns.
-* Similarly, We could create a pivot table and a bar graph to show how the staff_picked campaigns correlate to the outcomes.
+* Similarly, We could create a pivot table and a bar graph to show how the staff_picked campaigns correlate to the outcomes or if there is influence on the campaign outcomes.
 * We could also create [a bar chart to compare the outcome values in different goal-amount ranges.](/Outcomes_vs_Goals_barchart.png)